laravel/docs/cashier-paddle.md

     // Retrieve prices for two products...
     $prices = Cashier::productPrices([123, 456]);

-The currency will be determined based on the IP address of the request but you can optionally also pass a specific country to retrieve the prices for:
+The currency will be determined based on the IP address of the request; however, you may optionally provide a specific country to retrieve prices for:

     use Laravel\Paddle\Cashier;

     // Retrieve prices for two products...
     $prices = Cashier::productPrices([123, 456], ['customer_country' => 'BE']);

-After retrieving the prices you can display them in the UI of your website:
+After retrieving the prices you may display them however you wish:

     <ul>
         @foreach ($prices as $price)